splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 Alex reviews the endpoints in the Endpoint Performance card
 ================================================================

 Alex opens the dependency map in APM.
-Because the Buttercups Games app uses a monolith architecture, he can't drill down into a component service using the dependency map.
-So, Alex uses the Endpoint Performance card and notices there are checkout endpoints listed in the Endpoint Performance card that show a P90 latency of 2+ seconds.
+Because the Buttercups Games app uses a monolith architecture, he can't drill down into a component service using the dependency map; so, Alex reviews the Endpoint Performance card and notices there are checkout endpoints listed in the Endpoint Performance card that show a P90 latency of 2+ seconds.
 Alex selects the Endpoint Performance card to get more details about which checkout endpoints are taking longer than 2 seconds.

 .. _sort-filter-endpoint-performance: